jimeh/stub.sh/README.md

 - **`stub`**: Basic stubbing command.
     - `$1`: Name of command to stub
-    - `$2`: When set to "STDERR" or "STDOUT", will echo a default message to specified output.
-If no output is specified, nothing is echoed (optional).
+    - `$2`: (optional) When set to "STDERR" or "STDOUT", will echo a default message to specified output.
+If no output is specified, nothing is echoed.
 - **`stub_and_echo`**: Stub given command and echo a custom string to STDOUT.
     - `$1`: Name of command to stub.
     - `$2`: String to echo when stub is called.
-    - `$3`: When set to "STDERR", echo to STDERR instead of STDOUT (optional).
+    - `$3`: (optional) When set to "STDERR", echo to STDERR instead of STDOUT.
 - **`stub_and_eval`**: Stub given command and execute custom commands via eval.
     - `$1`: Name of command to stub.
     - `$2`: String to eval when stub is called.
 - **`restore`**: Restores use of original binary/function that was stubbed.